AK3030/MarsLander/proposal.md

 ![wireframe](https://i.imgur.com/IehikxR.png)

-Architecture and Technologies
+## Architecture and Technologies
--Vanilla Javascript
+- Vanilla Javascript
--HTML5 Canvas
+- HTML5 Canvas
--Webpack
+- Webpack

 Surface.js will hold the environment

 Lander.js will hold the lander physics and controls

-Timeline
+## Timeline

 Day 1:
 - [ ] Review and complete asteroids project to familiarize myself with canvas